Interested in The Queen's Medical Center's expansion plans?

 • Dyskinesias and painful dystonias

-• DBS can allow us to lower the overall dosage of levodopa and other medications, which can also reduce the side effects and complications of medication therapy.
+• DBS can allow us to lower the overall dosage of medications, which can also reduce the side effects.

-• Most DBS candidates have moderate or advanced symptoms, have a history of good responsive to levodopa, and are either experiencing complications to medication, or not getting enough benefit from medications alone.
+• Patients with Parkinson’s disease who have moderate or advanced symptoms, have a history of good responsive to levodopa, and are either experiencing complications to medication, or not getting enough benefit from medications alone.

-• A good candidate should have good intellectual function, be healthy enough for surgery, and have reasonable day to day function.
+• The patient should have good intellectual function, be healthy enough for surgery, and have reasonable day-to-day function.
 For example, someone who is working but has symptoms that put them on the verge of no longer working, may benefit from DBS and be able to work for longer.

-• Risk may be higher in patients with more complicated medical conditions, such as diabetes, hypertension, heart disease, or any condition requiring blood thinners.
+• The risks may be higher in people with certain medical conditions, such as diabetes, hypertension, heart disease, or any condition requiring blood thinners.

-• At high parameters, DBS can also worsen speech or balance or lead to dyskinesias and dystonias.
+• The electrical stimulation from DBS can also cause side effects, such as speech or balance problems.
 These effects are usually not permanent, but can limit the benefit of DBS.

 • Step 1: Evaluation by DBS team